 Ideally, under-privileged and backward category population should get one chance to improve its mobility.
 But the politically motivated reservation set-up over the years has created a maze that is surviving at the cost of competence and merit.
 Even after the High Court ruled the practice was illegal, Tasavur Mushtaq sees the government still indecisive on what next

 Vijay is a frequent visitor to the civil secretariat in Jammu.
 A local resident recruited as Accounts Assistant in 1990 under reserved category, he is desperate to become Director Finance.
-Currently he is posted in an engineering wing.
+Currently, he is posted in an engineering wing.

-Ashok, his batch mate is an Assistant Accounts Officer.
+Ashok, his batchmate is an Assistant Accounts Officer.
 A meritorious candidate, he lacks the ambitions because he was recruited in general category, an open merit candidate.

-But how system helps the meritorious to rot by invoking the reservations is a long story and victims are as abundant as democracy.
+But how the system helps the meritorious to rot by invoking the reservations is a long story and victims are as abundant as the democracy.
 M Hussain, appointed as Junior Engineer (civil) in PHE/I&FC department in 1988 under ST category is currently in-charge Superintending Engineer and aspiring for the post of Chief Engineer.
 M L Bhat, is an open merit candidate and senior to Hussain by ten years.
 He became SE a year after Hussain.

 This contrasting trajectory of growth is outcome of reservation rules and rosters applied at various stages of entry and subsequent promotions guaranteed by the Article 16 (4) of Constitution of India: “Nothing in this Article shall prevent the state from making any provision for the reservation of appointments or posts in favour of any backward class of citizens which, in the opinion of the State, is not adequately represented in the services under the state.”